bioinfologics/w2rap/README.md

  * LIB4432\_R1.fastq, LIB4432\_R2.fastq - PE read files
  * LIB6471\_R1.fastq, LIB6471\_R2.fastq - LMP read files

 We also provide the *Saccharomyces cerevisiae* reference sequence for QC purposes.
-This can also be downloaded from the [Saccharomyces Genome Database] (http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/).
+This can also be downloaded from the [Saccharomyces Genome Database](http://downloads.yeastgenome.org/sequence/S288C_reference/genome_releases/).

 ## Software required
 To run the pipeline you will need to install the following;